7 Tips For Preventative Maintenance

 - Inspect the oil level sight glass on the Transfer Chassis oil reservoir.
 Refill with lubricant as needed.

 - Inspect the lubricant levels in the motor gearboxes, following the guidelines recommended by the manufacturer.
-Refer to manufacturer’s documentation.
+Refer to the manufacturer’s documentation.

 7. Measurement of Motor Current